-What is bleeding of the colon and rectum?
+What is bleeding from colon and rectum?

 The colon and rectum are part of your lower gastrointestinal tract.
 Bleeding in the colon or rectum is often a symptom that there are underlying conditions or diseases in your gastrointestinal tract rather than a condition or disease on its own.
 You may experience anywhere from a slight amount of bleeding which only shows up when examined microscopically to a large, life-threatening haemorrhage (loss of blood), which is considered a medical emergency.

-What causes bleeding of the colon and rectum?
+What causes bleeding from colon and rectum?

 Haemorrhoids are a common cause of bleeding in the lower gastrointestinal tract.
 Haemorrhoids are enlarged veins in your anal area that can rupture and result in bleeding.